A new algorithm to determine the creation or depletion term of parabolic equations from boundary measurements: The method to solve Problem

 \subsection{An iterative process}

-Solving the nonlinear system \eqref{2.9}--\eqref{2.10} is challenging.
 We propose the following iterative method, in which a predictor-corrector procedure is applied.
 The first predictor, named as $V^{(0)}$, is set to be the solution of the linear system obtained by removing from \eqref{2.9} the nonlinear term.
 More precisely, we set $V^{(0)} = (v_1^{(0)}, \dots, v_N^{0})^T$ as the solution of

 and

 for $m \in \{1, \dots, N\}.$ Next, by induction, assume that $V^{(p)}$ is known for some positive integer $p$, we find $V^{(p + 1)}$ by solving the equation obtained from \eqref{2.9} by replacing $v_m$ in the nonlinear term by its approximation $v_m^{(p)}.$ That means, $V^{(p + 1)} = (v_1^{(p + 1)}, \dots, v_N^{(p + 1)})^T$ is set to be the solution of